eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 inform the Member State where they are established about their intention for doing so, and register the attributes that they intend to request.
 See [Section 6.4.2](#642-relying-party-registration) for more information on Relying Party registration.
-During a transaction, a Wallet Unit will verify that the Relying Party only requests attributes that it registered.
-It will warn the User if this is not the case.
+During a transaction, a Wallet Unit verifies that the Relying Party only requests attributes that it registered, if the User has indicated that such a check must be performed.
+The Wallet Unit will warn the User if this is not the case.
 This is explained in [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered).

 In addition, an Attestation Provider may embed a disclosure policy in an attestation.
-Such a policy indicates to which Relying Parties a Wallet Unit should (or should not) present specific attributes from that attestation.
+Such a policy indicates to which Relying Parties a Wallet Unit should (or should not) present that attestation.
 During a transaction, the Wallet Unit evaluates the policy based on data provided by the Relying Party, and warns the User if the outcome of that evaluation is negative.
 Please refer to [Section 6.6.3.4](#6634-wallet-unit-evaluates-embedded-disclosure-policy-if-present)